3C Institute: Awards

 In 2011, 3C Institute received a Tibbetts Award from the U.S. Small Business Administration (SBA)for its evidence-based mental health programs.
 In 2014, the company received the Special Award of Excellence for Innovation and Social Entrepreneurship from the SBA, which highlights entrepreneurs who find unique and novel solutions to social problems.

 Products and Services

-3C Institute has developed web- and game-based interventions to address children and adolescent behavioral and social problems.
+3C Institute has developed web- and game-based interventions to address child and adolescent behavioral and social problems.
 The company’s flagship product, Social Skills Group Intervention (S.S.GRIN), received recognition from the Substance Abuse and Mental Health Services Administration (SAMHSA) as a mental health promotion winner in 2010.
 The effectiveness of S.S.GRIN was proven by tracking 1,500 students over three years in 10 schools.

 3C Institute also works with outside clients to develop professional development courses and programs to help researchers collect and translate data.
 In January 2025, the company commercialized Quest, a software platform for social, behavioral, and educational research.